one vet for you and your pet.

 Ontario Veterinary Medical Association

 The Ontario Veterinary Medical Association (OVMA) represents more than 3,000 Ontario veterinarians in private practice, government, academia, industry and public service.
 Its mandate includes the provision of economic research, continuing education and professional development, increasing public awareness, government relations, and member services.
 Dr. Lofsky serves as a volunteer on the OVMA Board of Directors.
-As a Director on the OVMA Board, Dr. Lofsky regularly attends meetings involved with advancing and promoting excellence in the Veterinary profession in Ontario and by contributing to the betterment of animal health and the protection of human health.
+As a Director on the OVMA Board, Dr. Lofsky regularly attends meetings involved with the betterment of animal health and welfare and the protection of human health by advancing and promoting excellence in the veterinary profession in Ontario.

 Canadian Veterinary Medical Association